 1 Policy Statement

-Incident Management policy shall enable response to a major incident or disaster by implementing a plan to restore the critical business functions of XXX.
-The number of computer security incidents and the resulting cost of business disruption and service restoration rise with increase in dependence on IT-enabled processes.
+Incident Management policy shall enable the response to a major incident or disaster by implementing a plan to restore the critical business functions of XXX.
+The number of computer security incidents and the resulting cost of business disruption and service restoration rise with the increase in dependence on IT-enabled processes.
 Implementation of sound security policies, blocking of unnecessary access to networks and computers, improvement in user security awareness, and early detection and mitigation of security incidents are some of the actions that can be taken to reduce such risks and decrease the cost of security incidents.

-The purpose of the incident management policy is to provide organization-wide guidance to employees on proper response to, and efficient and timely reporting of, computer security related incidents, such as computer viruses, unauthorized user activity, and suspected compromise of data.
+The purpose of the incident management policy is to provide organization-wide guidance to employees on the proper response to, and efficient and timely reporting of, computer security-related incidents, such as computer viruses, unauthorized user activity, and suspected compromise of data.
 It also addresses non-IT incidents such as power failure.
 Further, this policy provides guidance regarding the need for developing and maintaining an incident management process within XXX.